Hamunii/TestingLib/README.md

 Teleports you to the location specified in the test level.

 `SpawnEnemyInFrontOfSelf(string enemyName)`
 Will find the enemy by name, and spawn it.
-Limitation: will only spawn one enemy.
-Previously was somewhat broken: enemy might have appeared invisible.
-No idea if I fixed it or not.
+**Warning:** Enemy might sometimes appear invisible if ran from `OnEvent.PlayerSpawn`.
+Consider running from `OnEvent.PlayerSpawn_20ms_delay` instead (temporary fix).

 ### TestingLib.Enemy